 Features like bitrate limiters and resampling make Madsonic an awesome audio-centric media server.
 Like Subsonic, Madsonic boasts Sonos support, metadata aggregation through Musicbrainz, Last.fm, Echonest, and IMDB, and high scalability.
 You can manage over 100,000 files with ease.

 Although Madsonic is fairly intuitive, there’s a REST API for app, script, and addon creation.
 Plus, there’s LDAP for customized access.
 You can see a breakdown of differences in Madsonic and Subsonic.

 Best for: Music junkies.

 Gerbera is a media server software option that’s build on MediaTomb.
-It’s a UPnP media server for home network streaming.
+It’s a UPnP server for Linux home network streaming and other platforms.
 Unlike server options such as Plex, Emby, Madsonic, and Subsonic, Gerbera is limited to in-home streaming.

 However Gebera is not a substitute for a remote Linux media server.
 If you need your media on the go, opt for a different option.
 Nevertheless, Gerbera is a lightweight, intuitive UPnP media server software option for Linux.